JanneMattila/www/docs/_posts/2024/06/2024-06-03-merging-two-apims-together.markdown

 Many customers are using Infrastructure as Code (IaC) to manage their APIM instances.
 If you have all that in place, then doing even larger changes to the environment should not be too daunting task.

-I was working with one customer who had two APIM instances and they wanted to merge them together.
+I was working with one customer who had two APIM instances for their internal integrations and they wanted to merge them together.
 Before merging two Azure API Management services together, they had the following setup:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/03/merging-two-apims-together/merging-two-apims-together-before.png" %}